 Let’s think of addiction as an overall story, which can be broken down into many chapters.
 Those various installments come together to illustrate a greater message — in this case, addiction.

-Are you still struggling with these definitions?
+Are you still struggling with addiction or compulsions?
 Unsure of how compulsions and habits tie into addiction?
 Reach out to United Recovery Project through one of our points of contact.
-We’d love to answer your questions.
+We’d love to be of help.